What is indexed for GenSearch?

 Will GenSearch know how to interpret content where there is version blending on a page?

 No. Content is semantically related from all pages for GenResponses, so content on the same page about different versions of a product or service will not be recognized by the LLM as a separate version.
-Test the questions you expect users will ask, as context will determine what level of content refactoring may be required.
+Test the questions you expect users will ask, as context will determine what level of content editing may be required.

 Is content in an accordion / expandable lists indexed?